Not taking enough bonsai tree pictures is one of the biggest regrets of my early bonsai years.

 With today's cameras (including smart phones,) any camera is good enough to keep track of your trees.

 Some of the starter trees you had so little confidence in, may be the ones you later decide to photograph more formally!
-There will also be a few that probably give you a good laugh.

 This black pine yamadori is in the early stages of development by Wolfgang Putz.
 The egg tells you exactly how large the trunk is.
 Be creative with items to show scale.
 This egg is subtle, but telling!